jngls/syntaxfmt/README.md

 For complete documentation including many more examples, visit [docs.rs/syntaxfmt](https://docs.rs/syntaxfmt).

-## Attribute Summary
+## Attribute Argument Summary

-Attributes can be applied at the type, field, or `syntax_else` level.
+Each attribute argument may be applied at the type, field, or `syntax_else` level.
+Check the table below to see valid locations for each argument.

 | Argument | Description | Valid Location |
 |----------|-------------|----------------|